KamiCreed/pyaivchat/README.md

 ```

 The program will prompt you to generate an OAuth2 token from your bot account on your browser.
 Do so and YouTube should be integrated as well.

+# Troubleshooting

+This is not for this program persay but if you also bought the Kotonoha English voices, you
+may have to download a trial version of one of the other voices in order for
+AssistantSeika to recognize them.
+This may be due to missing JP packages that the English
+install doesn't include, which the AssistantSeika developer may not have accounted for.